Criminal Investigation into Healthcare Fraud Allegations

 - Bar to naturalization for green card holders and permanent residents

 - Loss of board certification or other credentials

 - Loss of civil rights, like the right to vote and possess firearms

 - Termination of Employment

 The best way to avoid the harsh penalties associated with a criminal conviction is to engage the services of a seasoned criminal defense attorney for precharge representation as early as possible.
-In many cases, a savvy lawyer can persuade the government to settle a case without charges or agree to file less severe charges.
+A savvy lawyer can often persuade the government to settle a case without charges or agree to file less severe charges.

 Common allegations in these matters include:

 - Exceeding opioid prescribing guidelines

 - Exceeding urinalysis testing guidelines